 Important: All cats who board at Vista Veterinary Hospital must be current on their rabies and distemper vaccinations.

-All adult dogs should receive: a rabies booster one year after the first vaccination and every three years thereafter; a DHPP (distemper/adenovirus/parainfluenza/hepatitis) booster one year after the last puppy series; a DHPP booster at two years of age and a DHPP booster in three-year intervals thereafter.
+All adult dogs should receive: a rabies booster one year after the first vaccination and every three years thereafter; a DHPP (distemper/adenovirus/parainfluenza/hepatitis) booster one year after the last puppy series and every three years thereafter.

 Dogs with extensive exposure to other dogs (boarding, grooming, outdoor, or free-roaming dogs) should receive an initial vaccine against kennel cough and then annual boosters (good for one year).
 It is also recommended that dogs exposed to lakes and rivers when hunting, camping, or hiking be vaccinated against leptospirosis every six months.